PANNC.ORG

 BANNED Darts:

-Any dart whose tip does not squish or seems hard.
+• Any dart whose tip does not squish or seems hard.
 Includes full vinyl jacket (FVJ) and homemade tips composed of non-compressible materials.

 Picture

-• All throwable weapons are "Heavy".
+• All throwable weapons are "Medium".

-• All NERF Arrows are "Heavy".
+• All NERF Arrows are "Medium".

-Examples of Heavy projectiles:
+Examples of Medium projectiles:

 Picture